We approached the group, and they seemed happy to see us.

 “The movies are never real!”
 I said to her.
 I felt the need to comfort her, “But this was an awesome idea.
 However, do you think we should get a tent like theirs?”

 We both looked at the flattened tent on the ground at that moment.
 Realising its size wasn’t that impressive either.
 “Perhaps you’re right!” said Caroline in a defeatist tone.
-She seemed sad by the event.
+She seemed sad about the event.
 “Lets go over and ask for access to the EMC.”

 “We’re just wanting to use the EMC!”
 Caroline said as she approached.
 She then seemed to scowl at the Tuhingan.
 “Have you blocked us?” she asked.